Ayesha-da/pneumonia_detection_analysis/README.md

 * Did you experience any memory of other difficulties with the image or data size?

-We are working with over 5200 images kernel getting diconnected,restart thye notebook yes very long training time, installing new packages such as cvs and updating version of tensorflow.
+We are working with over 5200 images and  kernel is getting diconnected and so we have to restart the notebook. very long training time, installing new packages such as cvs and updating version of tensorflow.

 * What does the model do if it receives an image that is not an x-ray (for example, a dog)?